fetchai/uAgents/docs/booking-demo.md

 ```

 The function below activates when a message is received back from the restaurant agent.
-`handle_query_response` will evaluate if there is a table available, if this is the case, the user
-agent will respond with a `BookTableRequest` to make the reservation
+`handle_query_response` will evaluate if there is a table available, and if so, respond with a `BookTableRequest` to complete the reservation.

 ```python
 @user.on_message(QueryTableResponse, replies={BookTableRequest})